-WHAT KIND OF DESIGN/PRODUCTION DEGREES DOES UMBC OFFER?
+WHAT KIND OF DESIGN OR PRODUCTION DEGREES DOES UMBC OFFER?

-The UMBC Department of Theatre offers a B.A. in Theatre with an emphasis in Design/Production.
+The UMBC Department of Theatre offers a B.A. in Theatre with a Design & Production Track.
 Our production program includes scenic design, costume design, lighting design, sound design, stage management, and technical production.
 Students may choose a broad-based education in these areas, or they may wish to specialize.

 DO YOU REQUIRE A PORTFOLIO REVIEW FOR ACCEPTANCE INTO YOUR PROGRAM?